Gymnasium (Germany): On cultural and ethnic diversity

-While one third of all German youngsters have at least one foreign-born parent and other German schools are becoming more multicultural, gymnasia have remained more or less socially and ethnically exclusive.
-However, that is only half the truth.
-Children belonging to Russian-Jewish, Chinese, Greek, Korean or Vietnamese minorities are more likely to attend a gymnasium than ethnic Germans.
-Yet, most minorities are less likely to attend a gymnasium than ethnic Germans.
+While one third of all German youngsters have at least one foreign-born parent and other German schools are becoming more multicultural, but gymnasia have remained, for the most part, socially and ethnically exclusive.
+While children belonging to Russian-Jewish, Chinese, Greek, Korean, or Vietnamese minorities are more likely to attend a gymnasium than ethnic Germans, most minorities are less likely to attend a gymnasium than ethnic Germans.
 A study done in Baden-Württemberg revealed that 85.9% of students attending a gymnasium were ethnic Germans.
-Thus the gymnasium is the German school with the most homogenous student body.
+Thus, the gymnasium is the German school with the most homogenous student body.
 According to Der Spiegel magazine, some minority students were denied a letter of recommendation for entrance to a gymnasium by their teachers simply because they were immigrants.
-According to Der Spiegel, teachers think minority students would not feel at home at a school having such a homogenous student body.
+According to Der Spiegel, teachers think minority students would not feel at home at a school with such a homogenous student body.